 - We will let you know if the exploit is viable and whether we accept it as a bug bounty (or not).

-- If viable, and once fixed, we will publicly thank you on our Hall of Fame.
+- If viable and fixed, we will publicly thank you on our Hall of Fame.

 - You may also be issued with an award in addition to being placed in the Hall of Fame.